Dave Chappelle's Success and Achievements in Timeline

 February 2019: Grammy Award for Equanimity and Bird Revelation

-On October 27, 2019, Dave Chappelle was awarded the Mark Twain Prize for American Humor at the Kennedy Center gala.
-The Mayor of the District of Columbia, Muriel Bowser, declared it "Dave Chappelle Day" in Washington, D.C.
+On October 27, 2019, Dave Chappelle was awarded the Mark Twain Prize for American Humor at a Kennedy Center gala.
+The Mayor of the District of Columbia, Muriel Bowser, declared the day "Dave Chappelle Day" in Washington, D.C.

 2019: Awarded the Mark Twain Prize for American Humor

-In 2019, Dave Chappelle received the Mark Twain Prize for American Humor at the John F. Kennedy Center for the Performing Arts.
-The event, honoring Chappelle, featured Jon Stewart, Bradley Cooper, Aziz Ansari, Sarah Silverman, Chris Tucker, Frederic Yonnet, and Lorne Michaels.
-A television special of the award ceremony was released on Netflix and was nominated for a Primetime Emmy Award for Outstanding Variety Special (Pre-Recorded).
+In 2019, Dave Chappelle was awarded the Mark Twain Prize for American Humor at the John F. Kennedy Center for the Performing Arts.
+The event was attended by Jon Stewart, Bradley Cooper, Aziz Ansari, Sarah Silverman, Chris Tucker, Frederic Yonnet, and Lorne Michaels.
+The award ceremony was released on Netflix and received a Primetime Emmy Award nomination.

-On January 7, 2020, the ceremony for Dave Chappelle receiving the Mark Twain Prize for American Humor was broadcast on PBS.
+On January 7, 2020, the ceremony for the Mark Twain Prize for American Humor awarded to Dave Chappelle was broadcast on PBS.

 February 5, 2023: Fourth Grammy Award for Best Comedy Album